DataDog/documentation/content/en/developers/marketplace/_index.md

 ## Join the Datadog partner network

 Before requesting access to the Datadog Marketplace, first apply to join the [Datadog Partner Network's][3] **Technology Partners** track.
-As a Datadog Technology Partner, you can either develop an [Agent-based or API-based integration][4] or a [Datadog App][5], or list your SaaS license or professional services offering.
+As a Datadog Technology Partner, you can either develop an [Agent-based or API integration][4] or a [Datadog App][5], or list your SaaS license or professional services offering.

 ## Apply for a sandbox account